QuantEcon/lecture-source-py/source/rst/kesten_processes.rst

 Intuition
 ---------

-Later we will illustrate the Kesten-Goldie Theorem using rank-size plots.
+Later we will illustrate the Kesten--Goldie Theorem using rank-size plots.

 Prior to doing so, we can give the following intuition for the conditions.